The Case for Learned In-Memory Joins: Learned Sort-based Join

 \subsection{{\lsj} Partition Phase}

-The objective of this phase is to perform a range partitioning for both $R$ and $S$ relations among the different worker threads, such that the output partitions of each relation are relatively sorted.
-This allows each of the {\lsj} subsequent phases to work totally in parallel, and without any synchronization or the need for remote writes.
-Note that this is different from the partitioning of {\mpsm}~\cite{AKN12} as we range-partition both relations, not just the smaller one, which makes our partitioning phase has a bit worse performance.
-However, this is not a major bottleneck as the partitioning overhead is already dominated by the sorting improvement (check Section~\ref{sec:lsj_sort_phase}).
-Thus, any extra partitioning overhead will be paid off later.
-In addition, we apply a set of implementation optimization tricks, as described later, which reduces such extra overhead significantly.
+The objective of this phase is to perform a range partitioning for both $R$ and $S$ relations among the different worker threads, such that the output partitions of each relation become relatively sorted and allow the {\lsj} subsequent phases to work totally in parallel (i.e., without any synchronization).

 \textbf{Key Idea.} The partitioning idea is straightforward.
-We build a {\cdf}-based model for each input relation based on a small data sample, and then use this model to range-partition the relation among the different worker threads.
+We build a {\cdf}-based model for each input relation based on a small data sample, and then use this model (instead of the traditional radix partitioning~\cite{TAB+13}) to range-partition the relation among the different worker threads.
+Note that we follow the partitioning theme of {\mway}~\cite{TAB+13} where we range-partition both relations, not just the smaller one as in {\mpsm}~\cite{AKN12}.
+Although this makes the partitioning phase has a bit worse performance, the extra partitioning overhead is not a major bottleneck and already dominated by its effect on improving the sorting phase as described later (check Section~\ref{sec:lsj_sort_phase}).

-\textbf{Model Building.} We build the model for each relation in two steps: (1)~in parallel, each worker samples around 1\% of the input tuples, and sort them, then (2)~all sorted samples from the different workers are merged into one worker to train and build the model.
+\textbf{Model Building.} As shown in the first two steps of Figure~\ref{fig:lsj_algorithm_1}, we build the model for each relation as follows: (1)~in parallel, each worker samples around 1\% of the input tuples, (2)~the sample in each worker is then sorted, and after that, all sorted samples from the different workers are merged into one worker to train and build the model.